abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 abp new TodoApp -t app-nolayers-pro -u blazor --version 7.1.0-rc.1
 ```

-Also, you can create an `app-nolayers-pro` template with Blazor UI via ABP Suite:
+You can also create an `app-nolayers-pro` template with Blazor UI via ABP Suite:

 ![](suite-blazor-wasm-nolayers.png)